borg286/sevtech/README.md

 * Immersive Engineering: Having 4 garden cloche with melon seeds feeding melon slices to the fermenter and hemp fiber seeds  to the squeezer can maintain 2 diesel generators working, giving a constant 8192 rf/t, use MV connections and not LV.

     * For infinite water use an Immersive Engineering Pump connected to a 2x2x2 or 1x3x1 hole full of water sources, use the hammer to set input to one side facing the water and output to the side facing the pipe.
 Needs energy and a redstone signal to work.
+A well next to a single water source block will also provide enough water for around 9-10 Garden Cloches without a problem, and doesn't require power.

-    * Adding a tank between the refinery and the generator can give a Biodisel buffer
+    * Adding a tank between the refinery and the generator can give a Biodiesel buffer

     * For crafting melon into melon slices use an Automatic Crafter from Inductive Logistics, set them to craft 4 (1 from each garden cloche)  items at a time to speed them up.